Tanixq/tanixq/readme.md

 ---

 ### 🚀 About Me
+- 🏢 **3 years of experience at Persistent Systems** working on high-impact Java projects and backend development.
 - 🔥 Passionate about building **robust backend systems**.
 - 💡 Skilled in **Java**, **Spring Boot**, **Hibernate**, **SQL**, and **REST APIs**.
 - 📚 Always learning new technologies to build better and scalable software.